ChriKub/gfautils/README.md

 A package to read and modify gfa files.

+This package encodes a data structure that allows access to gfa files.

-## gfaHandler
+## Quick start-up:

-Allows the access to nodes and path in the graph.
+Install:

+	python setup.py install

+Loading a gfa:

 	from gfa import gfaHandler

-Load a gfa file:

 	file=open(inpath, 'r')
 	input=file.read()